Spring 2016 - Welcome UMD Parents and Families!

 Proxy Appointments: these appointments are reserved for very special circumstances (military, health issue, rare opportunity) ONLY and are usually conducted over the phone.
 We in SIT, along with the collegiate units, strongly encourage all students, whether a first time college student or transfer student, to attend an in-person Advisement & Registration session, so they do not miss out on the full experience of their first UMD course registration.

 What to Bring to A&R: students must bring their UMD internet ID and password, a driver’s license (for UCard) and a laptop or tablet for registration (if they have one).

-General Schedule of the A&R day: please go to: Spring 2016 A&R Dates and Schedule and click on the semester your student is starting UMD to view the schedule for the A&R day.
-The schedule for spring will be available October 31, 2015.
+General Schedule of the A&R day: please go to: Fall 2016 A&R Dates and Schedule and click on Fall Students to view the schedule for the A&R day.
+The schedule for fall will be available February 2016.

 Parent and Family Program: this program is presented by our awesome Division for Student Life.
 The program provides parents and families information about UMD.
 Some topics that may be discussed are housing, registration, health services, career services and student transition issues and solutions.
 You will begin the A&R program with your student to hear an overview of the day, a student success discussion and the college welcome, then your student will be escorted to their college to begin the registration process and parents and families are encouraged to attend the Parent Program.

 Fostering Autonomy: for parents and families of a new to college incoming student, we understand that this can be a scary step, but it is important that students register for classes on their own with the guidance of their advisors, and that they start making their own choices about their academic futures.

 Developing confidence and improving problem-solving and communication skills all contribute in fostering autonomy within your student.